mcfedr/queue-manager-bundle/README.md

     {
         $bundles = array(
             ...
-            new mcfedr\QueueBundle\mcfedrQueueBundle(),
+            new mcfedr\Queue\QueueManagerBundle\mcfedrQueueManagerBundle(),

 ## Config

-This is an example config if you have installed `mcfedr/queue-driver-pheanstalk-bundle`
+This is an example config if you have installed [`mcfedr/queue-driver-pheanstalk-bundle`](https://github.com/mcfedr/queue-driver-pheanstalk-bundle)

-    mcfedr_queue:
+    mcfedr_queue_manager:
         managers:
             default:
                 driver: beanstalkd